 CRL’s Global Resources Forum is a program of events and activities for the community to share critical information and perspectives in support local collection-management decision- making.

-Offered several times per year, these focus on current collecting and research interests.
-Summaries of significant CRL holdings are paired with assessments of trends in digital collections, often provided by scholars or librarians from CRL libraries.
-The webinars are accompanied by Topic Guides, and in some cases, analyses of repository sources.
-Slide presentations and audio recordings are posted.
+Offered several times a year, these focus on current collecting and research interests identified by CRL libraries.
+Summaries of significant CRL holdings are paired with assessments of trends in digital collections, often provided by scholars or subject specialist librarians.
+The webinar topics are also explored in CRL’s Topic Guides and FOCUS on Global Resources.

 Recent webinars include:

-These informal discussions are offered occasionally by invitation for interested members of the CRL community.
-They are opportunities for off-the-record, small-group discussions on topics and issues relating to collection building and maintenance and investment in major electronic resources.
+These provide opportunities for off-the-record, small-group discussions on topics and issues relating to collection building and maintenance and investment in major electronic resources.
 They also provide venues for member input to inform CRL’s programs and agenda.

-Global Resources Roundtables (previously Global Resources Forums) explore the challenges of preserving and ensuring access to primary sources and documentary evidence, particularly in electronic format, needed to support advanced research in fields of international importance.
+Global Resources Collections Forums and Roundtables explore the challenges of preserving and ensuring access to primary sources and documentary evidence, particularly in electronic format.
+They focus on resources critical to support advanced research in fields of international importance.

 These in-person meetings draw librarians and scholars as well as publishers/producers.
 They examine how source materials are produced and used today, and how this will impact new lines of inquiry and research.
 They map strategies, policies and practices by which libraries, archives, and other repositories can accommodate the current realities of collecting in various fields.

 Past collection forum topics have included: